Mathematical Formulation

 \(ei^p_{\omega ne}\)

-Variable energy inflows of a candidate ESS (e.g., hydro power plant)
+Variable energy inflows of a candidate ESS (e.g., hydropower plant)

 GW